osamamuhammad3623/self-study-readme-notes/linux_notes/notes.md

 ![](images/mounting.png)

 ### File Archive & Compression
-- 'tar' for tape archive, gzip/gz for gun zip.
+- 'tar' for tape archive.
 - u can archive multiple files or a dir into 1 file, with or w/o compression.
 - u can list contents of an archive file without extraction.
 - there are many compression algos, like gzip and bzip2, gzip is overall faster, but bzip2 produces smaller archives (space-time tradeoff)